souzatharsis/tamingLLMs/tamingllms/markdown/intro.md

 source taming-llms-env/bin/activate  # On Windows, use: taming-llms-env\Scripts\activate
 ```

-We will try and make the notebook/Chapter as self-contained as possible, including all necessary installs as we go through the examples.
+We will try and make each Chapter as self-contained as possible, including all necessary installs as we go through the examples.
 Feel free to use your preferred package manager to install the dependencies (e.g. `pip`).
 We used `poetry` to manage dependencies and virtual environments.

 ### API Keys Configuration